87thstdev/pgvctrl/readme.md

 1. There can be only one per repository version!
 1. Currently, only the schema is saved with fast forwards.
 1. If there were database schema changes outside of pgvctrl, it will be captured in the fast forward.
+1. Fast forwards should only be applied to empty databases.

 #### -setff: Set version fast forward
 <pre>-setff -repo [repository name] [db connection information]</pre>